AustinCodingAcademy/express-web-server/README.md

 # Express Server
 Let's build a web server using the express framework.
+This is pretty much the same thing as the node-web-server, just using express.
+Do each part completely before starting the next part.
+You don't need to keep the code from the previous part or you can do each part in seperate files.
+This is not for a grade.

 ## Part 1.
 Use the express built in REST methods